 Hreflang Tags make a multilingual website semantic.
 It marks all of the alternate versions semantically, and a search engine can find the other sections of a website easier.
 Semantic SEO is built on Semantic Web and Semantic Search Engine.
 A search engine can find semantically translated and distributed documents based on different languages and regions.

 Thus, Semantic SEO principles are used for Multilingual SEO.
-Multilingual SEOs help for Named Entity Recognition and enlarging the Knowledge Graph of Google for different languages in a semantic content structure.
+Multilingual SEOs help with Named Entity Recognition and enlarging the Knowledge Graph of Google for different languages in a semantic content structure.

 How Does Multilingual SEO Affect Named Entity Recognition?